Bounds on expected propagation time of probabilistic zero forcing: Radius bound for general graphs

-\begin{proof} Because we only care about expected propagation time up to a constant, we can assume that $2r+1$ divides $n.$ For a fixed value of $r,$ construct the following graph: \begin{enumerate} \item Generate $2r+1$ identical star graphs $G_{-r}, G_{-r+1}, \ldots, G_r$ each with $\frac{n}{2r+1}$ vertices. \item Arrange the centers $C_{-r},C_{-r+1},\ldots,C_{r}$ of the star graphs in a line and connect the vertices $C_i$ and $C_{i+1}$ with an edge for all $i = -r,-r+1,\ldots,r-1.$ \end{enumerate} Now we consider the expected propagation time with an initial vertex $v$ colored blue.
-Without loss of generality suppose that $v$ is part of a star $G_{i}$ with $i \le 0$ but not part of the star $G_{i+1}.$ We make the following claim. \begin{claim} For a star on $n$ vertices with a fixed leaf $l,$ when the initial blue vertex set is either the center only or the center and leaf that is not $l,$ that the probability that it takes it takes $\Omega(\log n)$ time for $l$ to turn blue is at least $1/3.$ \end{claim} \begin{proof}[Proof of Claim \ref{babu-claim}] We follow the same proof as Theorem 2.7 in \cite{GH}.
-We do the case where the center is colored blue first.
-The proof of Theorem 2.7 in \cite{GH} tells us that given $b$ current blue vertices where $\sqrt{n} \le b \le n/2$, with probability at least $1-O(1/\sqrt{n})$ the next step will have at most $5b$ vertices.
-Hence using the proof, with probability at least $1-o(1)$ it takes at least $\Omega(\log n)$ steps for the number of blue vertices to increase from below $\sqrt{n}$ to somewhere in the range $[n/10, n/2].$ By symmetry with probability at least $1/2$ the leaf $l$ will not be colored blue.
-We conclude that the probability that it takes $\Omega(\log n)$ time for $l$ to turn blue is at least The case where the initial vertex set consists of the center and a leaf that is not $l$ uses the same argument with $b=2$ initially rather than $b=1,$ but the same proof still works. \end{proof}
+\begin{proof} Construct the following graph $G$: \begin{enumerate} \item Generate $2s+1$ identical star graphs $G_{-s}, G_{-s+1}, \ldots, G_s$ each with $\frac{n}{2s+1}$ vertices. \item Arrange the centers $C_{-s},C_{-s+1},\ldots,C_{s}$ of the star graphs in a line and connect the vertices $C_j$ and $C_{j+1}$ with an edge for all $j = -s,-s+1,\ldots,s-1.$ \end{enumerate} Note that a leaf of $G_0$ minimizes the eccentricity, hence $r = s+2$.
+We will lower bound the expected propagation time with an initial vertex $v$ colored blue.
+Without loss of generality suppose that $v$ is a vertex of $G_i$ with $i \le 0$. \begin{claim} For a star on $n$ vertices with a distinguished leaf $\ell,$ suppose the initial blue vertex set is either the center only or the center and a leaf that is not $\ell$.
+Then the probability that it takes $\Omega(\log n)$ time for $\ell$ to be turned blue is at least $\frac{1}{3}.$ \end{claim} To prove the claim, we follow the same argument as \cite[Theorem 2.7]{GH}.
+We do the case where only the center is colored blue first.
+The proof of \cite[Theorem 2.7]{GH} tells us that given $b$ current blue vertices where $\sqrt{n} \le b \le \frac{n}{2}$, with probability at least $1-O\bigp{\frac{1}{\sqrt{n}}}$ the next step will have at most $5b$ blue vertices.
+Hence using this proof, with probability at least $1-o(1)$ it takes $\Omega(\log n)$ steps for the number of blue vertices to increase from below $\sqrt{n}$ to a value in the range $\bigb{\frac{n}{10}, \frac{n}{2}}.$ At this point, by symmetry of the star graph, with probability at least $\frac{1}{2}$ the leaf $\ell$ will not be colored blue.
+The case where the initial blue vertex set consists of the center and a leaf that is not $\ell$ is done using the same argument with $b=2$ initially rather than $b=1$.